-Elementary physical education is designed to provide students with a strong foundation to help participate in lifelong physical activity.
+Elementary physical education is designed to provide students with a strong foundation to help them participate in lifelong physical activity.
 Developmentally appropriate motor skills and movement concepts are taught with ample opportunities for application and practice in a positive and supportive environment.
 There is a strong emphasis on social skills, cooperation, and sportsmanship.
 The elementary curriculum can be broken down into the following areas: Educational Games, Educational Gymnastics, Educational Dance, and Educational Fitness.

 Physical education at the secondary level is designed to meet the individual needs of students through a variety of prescribed and selected activities.
 Students are introduced to essential skills and knowledge that enable them to experience a broad spectrum of physical activity for present and lifetime use.
 Students are given an understanding of physiological and health awareness as it relates to their bodies.
 The total development of a student — physically, socially, emotionally, and intellectually — is an important aspect of our physical education program.
 Students will also develop good sportsmanship and leadership skills.
-All courses in this department address Student Learning Expectations 5 and 6.

 Elementary students have one forty minute block of physical education in a six day cycle.
 All middle school students are required to take physical education every year.
 In grade 6 physical education classes meet once per cycle, and in grades 7 and 8 physical education classes meet twice per cycle.